How to Avoid a Workout Rut and See Results

 If you look forward to these workouts and this schedule fits your lifestyle, that’s great!
-But if you feel it’s an obligation, or your job has changed and it’s now a stress to make run group after work, adjust your plan.
+But, if you feel it’s an obligation, and a stress to fit it in, adjust your plan.

 Plan for a few days, or even a week, every 4-6 weeks where you break from your routine.
 It could be as simple as cutting back on intensity, or as radical as trying 3 new classes.
 You’ll feel refreshed and could even find a new element to add to your training.